electron-webapps/meteor-electron/README.md

 Some of the things it does:

-* automatically builds and launches a desktop application, rebuilding when code changes
+* automatically builds and launches a desktop application, rebuilding when the native code changes
 * defines feature detection APIs and a bridge between web and native code
 * serves downloads of your application and update feeds